pierrefayek2016-png/UART_project/README.md

 ### SIPO Shift Register (`sipo_shift_register.v`)

-This module converts the incoming serial data (`rx_in`) into an 8-bit parallel byte.
-It shifts in one bit per clock cycle when the `shift_en` signal is asserted by the FSM.
+**Logic Description:** This module performs the core function of converting serial data to parallel data.
+It is an 8-bit register that shifts in one bit at a time from the `rx_in` line when the `shift_en` signal is high.
+The shifting is performed from the LSB (Least Significant Bit) towards the MSB (Most Significant Bit), as is standard in UART communication.
+After 8 shifts, the register holds the complete received byte in parallel form.

 ```verilog
 module sipo_shift_register(